Manoa Falls

 Manoa Falls, Oahu

-The Manoa Falls trail on the island of Oahu, Hawaii, is one of the most popular hikes in the Honolulu area, mainly because it is easily accessible from Waikiki, either via car or city bus, and it is classified as an easy hike.
+The Manoa Falls trail on the island of Oahu, Hawaii, is one of the most popular hikes in the Honolulu area, mainly because it is convenient from Waikiki, either via car or city bus, and it is classified as an easy hike.
 A short drive out of Waikiki towards Manoa Valley and you can be surrounded by a tropical bamboo and rainforest.
-Many Oahu tour hiking tour operators take their guests here.
+Many Oahu hiking tour operators take their guests here.

 Another factor that makes the Manoa Falls trail is a favorite hiking destination for many is that its highlight, the 150-foot (46 m) waterfall awaits after a relatively easy 45-minute walk up the mountain.
 The waterfall is bigger if it has recently rained.
 During the hot and dry summer months, it is hardly more than a small dribble.